EkaterinaTerentyeva/data_analyst_portfolio/README.md

 This portfolio contains educational projects as well as pet projects.
-Pet projects are marked as pet project.
+Pet projects are marked "pet project".
 Educational projects were implemented during training <a href="https://practicum.yandex.ru/promo/long-courses/data-analyst">Yandex.Practicum Data Analyst Plus</a> and reviewed by the team of data analysts
  <hr>
 <p><a href="https://github.com/EkaterinaTerentyeva/data_analyst_portfolio/blob/main/Rent%20apartment%20Toulouse.ipynb">Rent appartment in Toulouse</a>  pet project</p>